mamamia5x/Baseball-Game-Simulator/readme.md

 # [Baseball Game Simulator](https://github.com/mamamia5x/Baseball-Game-Simulator)
 A baseball game simulator, written in JS.

-To play a game, you first need to have `teamdata`. `teamdata` is the ratings for the two baseball teams.
-The teams are ranked in 5 categories, those being batting, power, pitching, defense and speed.
-Each category is ranked on a scale of 1-15 (decimals allowed).
+In order to simulate a game, you'll need to upload a CSV file that stores team data.
+The file `template.xlsx` is a spreadsheet template that has everything that you'll need to play games.
+You only need two teams, and options aren't needed.

+The template already has the 2021 MLB Playoffs team ratings, which you can change.
+You can add more teams, or take away teams.
+The categories batting, power, pitching, defense, and speed all are on a scale of 1-15.
+You can customize options, like number of innings played (if left blank, it is automatically set to 9) and you can set the home and away teams.
+If they are left blank, Team 2 is automatically set as the home team, and Team 1 is the away team.
+Once you are finished you can export the spreadsheet as a CSV and upload it here, naming the file `teamdata.csv`.

 Teamdata can be set two ways, by editing the file `teamdata.json`, or by uploading a csv file, naming it `teamdata.csv` and then running the command `npm run convert` or `node converter.js`.
 This'll convert the csv file into a json file, allowing the script to read the team data.